 Thomas Frick joined Copenhagen Business School as Assistant Professor in the Department of Digitalization in August 2018.
 His research lies in the intersection of information systems, economics, and marketing.
-Generally, Thomas is interested in examining economic implications of information systems.
 More specifically, his research focuses on topics such as effectiveness of digital advertising, information security and privacy, and policy changes in online platforms.
 To identify causal effects, underlying mechanisms, and economic implications, Thomas applies experimental methods in combination with econometric models.

-Thomas holds a PhD in Information Systems and a Master of Science in Business Information Management from Rotterdam School of Management, Erasmus University, and a Bachelor of Science in Business Administration from LMU Munich.
+Thomas holds a PhD in Information Systems and a Master of Science in Business Information Management from Rotterdam School of Management, Erasmus University, as well as a Bachelor of Science in Business Administration from LMU Munich.
 Thomas has working experience within the telecommunications and consulting industry where he mostly focused on analytical topics.

-Thesis projects related to my research area with a focus on quantitative studies applying experimental methodologies
+Thesis projects related to my research area.
+Quantitative studies applying experimental methodologies preferred.

 In: Proceedings of the 13th Pre-ICIS Workshop on Information Security and Privacy.
 WISP 2018Atlanta, GA : Association for Information Systems.
 AIS Electronic Library (AISeL) 2018, 3 p.